RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

     2. AWS Account Access - Provided by workshop coordinators
     3. Confluent Cloud Account Access

-<p> <b>Note:</b> For OpenAI API Key, if you don't have any existing account, you can accept the invite from openai with subject Confluent Workshops on OpenAI received on the mail you registered for the workshop and create an openai key.</p>

 - **Sign up for Confluent Cloud**
     - Navigate to [Confluent Cloud Sign Up](https://confluent.cloud/signup?utm_campaign=tm.fm-ams_cd.Q424_AMER_GenAI_RAG_Workshop&utm_medium=workshop).
     - Sign up with any of the desired identity providers or your email ID.